meduzen/cachemap/README.md

 console.log(obj.latest) // 'c'
 ```

-Without getters, we would have need a manual operation:
+Without getters, we would have a manual operation:

 ```js
 const obj = {